Taxes in the U.S.Center for International and Cultural Education

 Tax filing deadline.
 The IRS requires that your tax return be mailed by April 15.
 If you only need to file Form 8843, you must mail it by June 15.

 Consequences of not filing a tax return.
 If you owe taxes and do not file, the IRS can assess a penalty and interest and seize U.S. bank assets for repayment.
 There can also be immigration consequences for failing to file taxes.
-Applicants for permanent residency “green cards” are frequently asked to show proof of tax filing for previous years in the U.S.
+Applicants for permanent residency “green cards” may be asked to show proof of tax filing for previous years in the U.S.

 Tax return resources:

-• Gustavus non-resident tax workshops are free and normally the best option for current students.
+- Gustavus non-resident tax advising and workshops are an option for current Gustavus international students.

 Online tax services.
 BE VERY CAREFUL!
-There are other online tax services, such as TurboTax, H&R Block, or TaxSlayer, who may not do non-resident tax returns, but they may accept your payment and incorrectly advise you to complete the resident tax return, which would be a serious problem if you are supposed to complete the non-resident form.
+There are some online tax services, such as TurboTax and H&R Block, who are not able to do non-resident tax returns, but they may accept your payment and incorrectly advise you to complete the resident tax return, which would be a serious problem if you are supposed to complete the non-resident form.
 Completing the wrong tax return (resident instead on non-resident) can result in penalties or charges of tax fraud.
 If you use an online tax service, first make sure that they have expertise with non-resident tax returns.

 Scam Warning.
 International students can be targets for email and phone scams related to taxes.
 The IRS or Minnesota Department of Revenue and other government agencies will NEVER contact you by phone or email to demand an immediate payment or to warn you of a fine or tax obligation.